-A distinctive and unusual looking appearance... that is the hallmark of the American Wirehair cat breed.
+A distinctive and unusual appearance... that is the hallmark of the American Wirehair cat breed.

-This breed has hair that looks like colored steel wool, although it doesn't feel quite so coarse to the touch.
+This breed has fur that resembles colored steel wool, although it doesn't feel quite so coarse to the touch.

 The American Wirehair started with a litter of kittens born in a farmer's barn.
 When he noticed one of the kittens had an unusual coat, he consulted a cat fancier, who decided to try to breed cats with the wirehair trait.